Berkeley-CS195/sp23/content/about.md

 ---------------

 Lecture is going to be a mix of discussion, video clips, students asking questions, small group discussion, and class-wide debriefing.
-Attendance will be taken in class as well as in small-group discussion.
+Attendance will be taken in class.